codexgigassys/codex-backend/README.md

 ```

 ## User Guide
-After starting the docker containers, Codex web app will be available on ```http://127.0.0.1:6100```.
+After starting the docker containers, Codex Gigas web app will be available on ```http://127.0.0.1:6100```.

-### Searching with codex
+### Searching with Codex Gigas
-We will search for Stuxnet, Dino and Zeus in order to demonstrate some of the engine capabilities:
+We will search for Stuxnet, Dino and Zeus in order to demonstrate some of the engine capabilities.

-**Searching for Stuxnet by DLL**
+#### Searching for Stuxnet by DLL:
 Malware samples may make use of specific libraries and DLLs in order to run.
 As an example, Stuxnet uses ‘s7otbxdx.dll’, which is a .dll that’s part of the Siemens Simatic S7 PLC (an automation system based on Programmable Logic Computers).
 With this information we proceed to launch our search by Library.